SWIMMING WITH WHALES & DOLPHINS

 One Infinite Intelligence

 On my first swim, in 2011, three Pilot whales greeted me.
 They were standing upright in the water.
 Each one five meters long.
 They approached me carefully, so as not to frighten me.
 As they got closer, maybe 4 or 5 feet away, they turned on their sides to look at me.
 I was struck by how intelligent these great beings are.
 They don’t seem to suffer from psychology, like we do.
 They are tuned in to a consciousness – a mindfulness – that is as deep and wide as the sea.
 Together we are part of the One Infinite Intelligence that is life.

 These experiences have taught me that real communication is beyond words.
 Many times in my life I’ve tried to talk to God, speak with the Angels, or listen to my heart – and I’ve heard absolutely nothing!
 No words.
 Or, I’ve sat down to write a chapter or a poem but, once again, no words came.
 I’ve learned that when there are no words it’s an invitation to communicate more directly and more intimately heart to heart, soul to soul.
 Once the Oneness is established, the communication happens in full with or without words.

 Made of Love and Water

 For me, the dolphins are joy and the whales are peace and the whole experience is love.
-Winny and Kees call their work Ocean of Love.
+Winny and Kees call this “the Ocean of Love”.
 Biologists and mystics agree that we are all made of the same universal stuff arranged in different patterns and shapes.
 What is this universal stuff?
 My daughter Bo, when she was 5 years old once told me, “Daddy, we are all made of love and water.”
 It’s true!
 I know it’s true because Bo told me and because I’ve swum with whales and dolphins.

 I wish you a beautiful day.